dioxair/sayomirror/README.md

 A small Win32 C++ app displays the internal screen of your SayoDevice O3C/O3C++ in a desktop window

+**If you run into any issues, please make a [GitHub Issue](https://github.com/dioxair/sayomirror/issues) since I've only tested this on one device!**

 ## Usage

 - [Download the .zip from the GitHub Releases page](https://github.com/dioxair/sayomirror/releases/latest/sayomirror.zip)